 It is rumoured that Queen Elizabeth I may have stayed at St Mary’s and in one of the most magnificent rooms in the house you’ll find a series of trompe l’oeil panels depicting local scenes as well as sea battles.
 It’s thought that these were designed in order to create a bedroom fit for a queen!

 Legend also has it that during the 17th century and the Civil War, Charles II may have stayed at St Mary’s as he made his desperate escape along what is now Monarch’s Way to the coast at Shoreham.
 Stories abound, and the King’s Room at St Mary’s has a secret door and hiding place.

 Politicians and poets

 From the 16th century, St Mary’s had been linked to politicians including Sir Richard Gough MP, Director of the East India Company, before it gradually fell into disrepair.
-Bought by a farmer in 1860, the walls were whitewashed to remove the distinctive timber frame we see today but it’s fortunes were revived when in the 1890s, the Hon.
+Bought by a farmer in 1860, the walls were whitewashed to remove the distinctive timber frame we see today but the house’s fortunes were revived when in the 1890s, the Hon.
 Algernon Bourke and his wife Gwendolen bought St Mary’s and set about refurbishing it.
-They added a west wing, created the music room, and landscaped the gardens.
+They added a west wing, created the Music Room, and landscaped the gardens.
 Bourke was the son of the Earl of Mayo and Viceroy of India.
 The library doors include some stunning marquetry which was part of the galleons of the Spanish Armada and similar can be found at the Bourke’s Mayo residence in Ireland.
 Bourke and his wife are also believed to be the inspiration behind the characters in the Importance of Being Ernest and in their own right were colourful and unusual.

 Subalterns, soldiers, and young Americans